sciencegenome/sciencegenome/README.md

 **Work Attitude/Professionalism:**
 - Extremely collaborative and I only supports those who support me.
-- Even AI prompt says ask me then i will tell, asking is the first way to initiate a open discussion/building relation.
 - Highly Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
-- I believe decisions and communication not made have no and importance.
 - I give importance and priority to the people I am working and communicating with.
-- I believe that who is showing results is not fake whereas who is only talking with no results is fake.
 - I am very open to submitted applications and new positions and take active part in communication.
 - Deciding my personal preferences/choices/likes/dislikes is not anyone role and neither i consider nor i give importance.
 - If you have heard anything, make an approach to confirm with me, may be you have heard from wrong or false people.